nicolargo/glances/docs/gw/influxdb.rst

 Glances generates a lot of columns, e.g., if you have many running Docker containers, so you should use the ``tsm1`` engine in the InfluxDB configuration file (no limit on columns number).

+Note: if you want to use SSL, please set 'protocol=https'.

 Grafana
 -------